jbonAA/testingVideoFiles/README.md

 # testingVideoFiles
-Splitting and Calculating Objects in Motion from Video Frames over time
+Splitting and Calculating Objects in Motion from Video Frames over time.

+First attempt with ffmpeg-extract-frames